Explore these scholarships and prizes for students and advocates of the LGBTQ+ community. Qualifications for most competitive scholarships include:

-The Queer Foundation Scholarship Fund promotes effective writing by, about, and/or for queer youth.
-The Queer Foundation offers to the winners of each year's essay contest scholarships to the U.S. college or university of their choice to study queer theory or related fields.
-Examples of related fields are queer medical, legal, or social issues.
+The Queer Foundation Scholarship Fund promotes effective writing by, about and/or for queer youth.
+To the winners of each year's essay contest, the Queer Foundation offers scholarships to the U.S. college or university of their choice to study queer theory or related fields.
+Examples of related fields are queer medical, legal or social issues.

 The Roy Scrivner Research Grants provide graduate student grants (preference given to dissertation candidates) for empirical or applied research that encourages the study of lesbian, gay, bisexual and transgender (LGBT) family psychology and LGBT family therapy.
 Researchers from all fields of the behavioral and social sciences are encouraged to apply.